zasiem/software-engineer-materials/README.md

 # software-engineer-materials
-software engineer materials for daspro laboratory
+software engineer materials for daspro laboratory.

+# First Meet - Software Engineering Introduction
+- introduction about software engineering and its differences with software development
+- introduction about software engineer professions